 The City Council adopted regulations prohibiting new vacation rentals on December 4, 2017, and the effective date of the new ordinance was thirty days after adoption.
 Existing, licensed vacation rentals are allowed to continue, provided they meet the updated operating standards.
-View a list of existing approved (legal) vacation rentals.
+View the list of existing approved (legal) vacation rentals.
+(Note to visitors: there are also several approved Bed and Breakfast Inns in the City of Sonoma.
+View the list of approved (legal) B&Bs here).

 Under the new ordinance, vacation rentals are no longer a conditionally-permitted use in the Mixed Use and Commercial zones (new vacation rentals were already prohibited in residential zones).
 An exception provides that new applications for vacation rentals are limited to those involving the adaptive re-use of a historic structure.